aybeering/new-smi/README.md

   --index-path data/rules_hnsw.bin \
   --metadata-path data/rules_metadata.json
 ```
-If you want a title-only index, change the stack column in `src/index.py` (`title_embedding`) and write to a different index/metadata file.
+If you want a title-only index, pass `--embedding-col title_embedding` (and optionally `--extra-capacity` to pre-reserve space for future inserts); write to a different index/metadata file.

 Search
 ------